 SPOT

-Cape Soya (Monument marking the northernmost point of Japan)
+Cape Soya (Monument of Japan's Northernmost Point)

 Fee